 The problem with cricket tubs, of course, is that they’re not tall.
 What I do instead is to line the “bottom” of the cricket tub with clean kitchen paper.
 I then place the mantis inside and stand the tub up on end.
 This way not only is the cage now tall, but the mantis can easily move up and down by climbing on the kitchen paper.

 A further popular, if rather more expensive option, are to use tupperware boxes in a similar manner to cricket tubs.
 The only real downside of this option is that you’ll need to add ventilation to them.
 This is generally most easily done using a soldering iron in a well-ventilated area, gently melting small holes into the container.

 When your mantis reaches a reasonable size you’re going to want to move it into a “proper” cage.
 Doing so allows you a far better view of your pet than the various starter cages listed above.
 In addition it allows you more flexibility in terms of cage design, meaning you can “landscape” the cage to look rather more attractive and naturalistic.

-My favorite cages of all for praying mantis are Exo Terras.
+My favorite cages of all for praying mantis are Exo Terras and ReptiZoos.
 These are glass cages built specifically for exotic pets.
 They offer a number of distinct benefits:

 Gauze Roof – The top of the cage is made of mesh, which assists with ventilation.
 This lid is also removable, making it easy to access the cage when desired.